Tinkoff/uri-template/README.md

 [![Language C++](https://img.shields.io/badge/language-c++-blue.svg)](https://isocpp.org)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This library implements [URI Template](https://tools.ietf.org/html/rfc6570) with full support up to Level 4 providing **expansion** and **match** capabilities.
-It requires c++17 compiler support and have no dependencies.
+It requires c++17 compiler support and has no dependencies.

 ## What?

-URI templates are convenient way to describe a range of possible URI by making some parts of it variable.
-For example, variety of resources:
+URI templates are a convenient way to describe a range of possible URI by making some parts of it variable.
+For example, a variety of resources:
 * `http://example.com/~fred/`
 * `http://example.com/~mark/`
 * `http://example.com/~admin/`